KendallHarter/p2996-reflection-playground/README.md

 # p2996-reflection-playground
-Playing around with proposed C++ reflection
+Playing around with proposed C++ reflection.

 There's no guarantee that these will continue to build as the compiler continues to advance but by running prepare.sh with the environment